Skulk2Fade/WebTaskTracker/README.md

 FCM, Slack and Teams integration use the built-in `fetch` API so no extra packages are required.

+### Third-party Integrations

+Import GitHub issues by sending a POST request to `/api/tasks/import/github` with an `owner` and `repo`.
+Provide a `GITHUB_API_TOKEN` environment variable so the server can access your repositories.

+If `HARVEST_TOKEN` and `HARVEST_ACCOUNT_ID` are set, any logged time entries are also forwarded to Harvest automatically.

 Create `.env` from the included template if needed and supply your credentials.
 You can also run the helper script to automate this step: